 - This is mainly due to three factors, stress, reward, and work/life balance.

-With four out of ten veterinarians ‘actively’ considering leaving the profession, there is clearly an underlying issue within veterinary care.
+With four in ten veterinarians ‘actively’ considering leaving veterinary medicine, there is clearly something going very wrong within the veterinary profession.

-Additionally, in a report by the Royal College of Veterinary Surgeons (RVCS), researchers have found that more veterinarians were planning to leave the profession in 2019 than ever before- but why is this happening, and is there anything we can do about it?
+In a report by the Royal College of Veterinary Surgeons (RVCS), researchers found that more veterinarians were planning to leave the profession in 2019 than ever before- but why is this happening, and is there anything we can do about it?

-Whilst we all experience stress at work sometimes, veterinarians are uniquely afflicted by a chronically stressful work environment.
+While we all experience stress at work sometimes, veterinarians are uniquely afflicted by a chronically demanding work environment.

-According to a recent British Veterinary Association poll, almost three-quarters of vets are concerned about stress and burnout within the profession as a result of Covid-19.
+According to the British Veterinary Association, almost three-quarters of vets are concerned about stress and burnout within the profession- a huge percentage.